Elias Díaz Player Props: Rockies vs. Padres

-The Colorado Rockies and Elias Diaz, who went 1-for-4 last time in action, battle Nick Martinez and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.
+After going 0-for-4 in his most recent game, Elias Diaz and the Colorado Rockies face the San Diego Padres (who will hand the ball to Michael Wacha) at 8:40 PM ET on Saturday.

-In his most recent game he had a one-hit performance (1-for-4) against the Padres.
+In his most recent game he had a hitless performance (0-for-4) against the Padres.

 Elias Díaz Game Info & Props vs. the Padres